C7-ReemMohdMousa/MERAKI_Academy_Project_4/readme.md

 ## 🎈 Usage <a name="usage"></a>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-- You have to register to enroll or create courses.
+curious learners have 3 roles for a logged user; student, teacher, and admin.

+As a student, you can do the followings:
 - You can click on the **Explore** tab provided in the navigation bar to view the courses available.
 - You can click on the **View course Details** button to see the course information; about, instructor, and syllabus, then you can enroll in the course by clicking on the **enroll now** button.
 - Once you've enrolled in the course, it will appear in your dashboard in the  **in progress courses** tab, where you can click on the **go to course** button to start watching the lectures or cancel the enrollment by clicking on the **cancel enrollment** button.
 - Once you have completed watching the course's lectures, the course automatically will transfer to the completed courses tab.

 As a teacher you can use the website as a student to watch other instructor's courses, and:
+- Create courses by clicking on **upload a new course now!** button in the dashboard.
+- Edit course information and delete it as well.
+- once you have created the course, you can add lectures by clicking on the **go to course** button to enter the course dashboard and upload lectures by clicking on **upload lecture** button.
+- Update or edit lecture's information or delete them.

+As an admin, you can do the followings:
--you can create courses by clicking on **upload a new course now!** button in the dashboard.
+- Create courses by clicking on **upload a new course now!** button in the dashboard.
-- you can Edit course information and delete it as well.
+- Edit course information and delete it as well.
-- once you have created the course, you can add your lecture by clicking on the **go to course** button to enter the course dashboard and upload lectures by clicking on **upload lecture** button.
+- once you have created the course, you can add lectures by clicking on the **go to course** button to enter the course dashboard and upload lectures by clicking on **upload lecture** button.
-- on the course dashboard, you can update or edit lecture's information or delete them.
+- Update or edit lecture's information or delete them.
+- Add a new category.
+- Block users.
+- View user's information; name, id, role, ..etc.

 ## ⛏️ Built Using <a name = "built_using"></a>